daw-dev/semasia/README.md

 | Error recovery         | Expressive errors and suggestions                          | !token / Recovery                    | Advanced (CPCT+)                          | No (panic!)                      |
 | Grammar Definition     | Attributes inside a normal rust module, production! macro  | .lalrpop file with custom syntax     | .y file with Yacc syntax (mostly)         | pomelo! macro with custom syntax |
 | IDE Support            | Works with rust-analyzer                                   | Custom LSP                           | Yacc LSP                                  | Very limited                     |

+### Foreign Parser Generators

+The following are also parser generators, but they have a different target language, the features will be similar to the ones above

+### Other parsers (mostly Parser Combinators)

+The following are not parser generators, but they still parse, so even if the goal is slightly similar, some takeaways can be taken by looking into these: